AMSP-04/NETN-BASE/NETN-BASE.md

 The NETN-BASE FOM module defines the `HLAobjectRoot` attribute `UniqueId` as a Universally Unique Identifier (UUID) based on ISO/IEC 11578:1996 (and ISO/IEC 9834-8:2005).
 This attribute extends all objects using NETN-BASE, and its value can persist between federation executions if required.
 The UUID consists of an array with 16 bytes and has a standardized printable format that consists of 32 ASCII characters (0-9, a-f) and four hyphens on predetermined places, e.g., 550e8400-e29b-41d4-a716-446655440000.

-In the NATO FOM modules, references to objects use the UUID datatype and rely on federates to resolve references to objects with the referenced `UniqueId`.
+In the NETN FOM modules, references to objects use the UUID datatype and rely on federates to resolve references to objects with the referenced `UniqueId`.

 Similarly, the NETN-BASE defines the `HLAinteractionRoot` parameter `UniqueId`.
 The primary purpose of this parameter is to allow other subsequent interactions, e.g., acknowledgments, to reference a previously sent interaction.